priyanshuc0007/wasserstoffAiInternTask/README.md

 ### Step 3: Object Summarization

 - Each displayed segmented object can be summarized by clicking the button under each image.
-- Each segmented object image is captioned using the Salesforce Blip Model (Replicate API).
+- Each segmented object image is captioned using the Salesforce Blip Model.
 - The model generates a caption or description for each object image.

 ### Step 4: Report Generation